Waitawheta Camp Activities

 - Flying Fox

-- Tennis court / basketball court with tennis net available, Basket/rugby/soccer balls and frisbees available at no charge.
+- Basketball hoops - Basket/rugby/soccer balls, cricket set and frisbees available at no charge.

 - Grassed playing field